sh1boot/sh1boot.github.io/_posts/2025-02-18-extended-precision-numpy-matpow.md

 large-ish modulo it's still possible to overflow the intermediates even while regularly reducing the range between matrix operations.

-So there's a basic technique for extending multiplication beyond the size of the native data types you have where you slice each input into high and low parts and multiply these together the way you learned in primary school:
+So knowing that there's a basic technique for extending multiplication beyond the size of the native data types you have, where you slice each input into high and low parts and multiply these together the way you learned in primary school, and which looks a bit like this:

 ```python
 def mul(a, b):